Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Methods

-We initially identified all research articles published in peer-reviewed conferences and journals and pre-published works made available in preprint services such as arXiv over the past three years.
-We required that the full text was available.
+We initially identified research articles published in peer-reviewed conferences and journals and works made available in pre-print services such as arXiv over the past three years.
+We excluded theses, reviews, meta-reviews, and surveys since they aim to summarize existing efforts and are discussed above.
+In our survey, the time frame of the published articles was between 2019 and April 2023 (date of protocol pre-publication).
+No relevant studies were found before 2019.
+We required that the full text be available.
+A flowchart summarizing the number of articles found, excluded, and included in this study, along the lines of \cite{page2021prisma}, is displayed in Fig. \ref{fig:prisma}.

-To determine their inclusion in the review, papers had to either discuss in depth the relation and interaction between XAI and FL, or apply both technologies jointly in a practical setting.
-To rule out papers that mentioned both technologies without detailed discussion or practical application, we performed a screening procedure, in which the article must answer positively to at least one of the following screening questions: \begin{itemize} \item SQ1) Does the paper propose a novel method integrating FL and XAI? \item SQ2) Does the paper report results from experiments applying FL and XAI in a real dataset? \item SQ3) Does the paper discuss or assess the impact of FL on explanations or model interpretability? \end{itemize}
+To be included in the review, research articles had to discuss the relation and interaction between XAI and FL or apply both technologies jointly in a practical setting.
+We performed a screening procedure to rule out papers that only mention both technologies without detailed discussion or practical application.
+To that end, articles must answer positively to at least one of the following screening questions: \begin{itemize} \item SQ1) Does the article propose a novel method integrating FL and XAI? \item SQ2) Does the article report results from experiments applying FL and XAI in a real dataset? \item SQ3) Does the article discuss or assess the impact of FL on explanations or model interpretability? \end{itemize}

-The exclusion criteria were defined as follows.
-Theses were excluded.
-Reviews/meta-reviews/surveys were excluded.
-Preprints published more than 3 years before the protocol prepublication, for which a final published version did not exist, were excluded.